 No late or incomplete submissions will be considered.

-In each competition category there will be three prizes awarded to the winning individuals or teams.
+In each competition category there will be five prizes awarded to the winning individuals or teams.
 Prize amounts have been determined in relation to the value of the US dollar and the cost of education in these regions.

 Winners will also have their essays showcased on the PCI website, in our partner education material, and in our marketing efforts for the global movement toward prosperity-centric development.